H-1B Visa FAQs

 Once the H-1B petition is filed, the selection process can take anywhere from four to six months, depending on whether the petitioner is subject to the cap or not.

 Cap-subject H-1B visa petitions have to be filed in the first five days of April to compete for the 65,000 available visas.
-Once USCIS fills the 65,000 cap-subject slots, another 20,000 visa petitions are selected in a lottery designated for the graduates of U.S. universities with master’s
+Once USCIS fills the 65,000 cap-subject slots, another 20,000 visa petitions are selected in a lottery designated for the graduates of U.S. universities with master’s degrees or higher.

 The selection period often lasts through the middle of summer.
 We have even seen notice of selection received after the October 1st start date.

 No, the visa itself is strictly limited to the initial 3 years plus possible 3-year extension.
-However you may be able to stay longer if you apply for permanent residency (Green Card) while holding an H-1B visa.
-But, it is important you apply for the Green Card by the end of year 2 of your extension.
+However you may be able to stay longer if you apply for permanent residency (green card) while holding an H-1B visa.
+But, it is important you apply for the green card by the end of year 2 of your extension.

 To qualify for the H1B, you typically need minimum four years of study on a degree course.
 If you have completed more than one degree, it may be possible to combine the time spent on multiple degree-level courses.
 You may also use a combination of university study plus progressive work experience.